Skip to main content

 • Organic potting mix

 A tomato planter kit can remove the guesswork of setting up your planter box.
-That allows you to focus on caring for your plants and enjoying growing your tomatoes.
-EarthBox’s tomato planter kit bundle costs as little as $118.99.
-You can re-use the kit year after year growing upwards of 20 lbs. of tomatoes each growing season.
+That allows you to focus on caring for your plants and enjoying the process of growing your tomatoes.
+With end-of-season sales, the tomato planter kit solution costs as little as $118.99.

-EarthBox is the #1 Solution for Growing Tomatoes
+Why EarthBox is the #1 Solution for Growing Container Tomatoes

 Tomatoes growing in an EarthBox planter box with attached trellis